kartik-v/yii2-grid/README.md

 yii2-grid
 =========

-GridView enhancements and utilities for Yii Framework 2.0
+Various GridView and Column enhancements for Yii Framework 2.0 with additional Bootstrap 3.x enhancements.